Eromba

-Eromba (ꯏꯔꯣꯝꯕ) is an ethnic dish of the Meitei community of Manipur, India.
+Eromba is an ethnic dish of the Meitei and Naga communities of Manipur, India.

 History

 The word "eromba" comes from "eeru taana lonba", a Meitei term for a liquid that is mixed.

 Preparation

 The vegetables (such as potatoes, stink beans, and garlic), spices (such as chilies) and herbs are boiled with or without ngari, a fermented fish product, then smashed with hands, whisked or blended with a blender.